vmware-tanzu-labs/reference-platform-for-kubernetes/docs/QUICKSTART.md

 | CNI Plugin | Antrea or Calico |
 | TKG Versions | 1.1 thru 1.3 |

+**NOTE:** if using the identity module with TKG1.3+, you will need to ensure that the native Dex/Gangway/Pinniped/LDAP/OIDC integration is not setup during deployment time.
+There is a conflict that is not supported at this time.

 ## Administrative Access

 Once your TKG workload cluster is deployed, you will need to ensure that your kubeconfig file, (located at